xingstar97/Harvard_CS109/cs109a_hw8_web.md

 The bias-variance dilemma is very signinficant.
 The bias of a model quantifies how precise a model is across training sets.
 The variance quantifies how sensitive the model is to small changes in the training set.
 A robust model is not overly sensitive to small changes.
 The dilemma involves minimizing both bias and variance; we want a precise and robust model.
 Simpler models tend to be less accurate but more robust.
 Complex models tend to be more accurate but less robust.

 In Decision trees, limiting the depth will limit the ability of the model to explore the crevaces of the problem and make extremely sharp cuts around the datapoints of the training set for classification.
 This increases generalizability of the model and prevents overfitting.
 However, the limitation is clear, it prevents the model from achieving maximum accuracy.

-**For students :**

-Consider the following example, in face recognition algorithms, such as that on the iPhone X, a too-accurate model would be unable to identity someone who styled their hair differently that day.
-The reason is that our model may learn irrelevant features in the training data.
-On the contrary, an insufficiently trained model would not generalize well either.
-For example, it was recently reported that a face mask could sufficiently fool the iPhone X.

 ## Bagging